stjudecloud/docs/docs/guides/genomics-platform/requesting-data/data-request.md

 !!! warning "For-Profit Companies"
     St. Jude Cloud does not allow for-profit companies to access any restricted access genomics data.
-We are persistently working with our institution to create a path forward for companies.
-If you work for a for-profit company and would like to be notified if this rule changes, feel free to email us at
+We are actively working with our institution to assess the feasibility of providing data to for-profit entities.
+If you work for a for-profit company and would like to be notified if this restriction changes, feel free to email us at
     [support@stjude.cloud](mailto:support@stjude.cloud).

 ## Request Process Overview